0xB10C/bitcoin-development-history/README.md

 Feel free to propose a change or add a new entry to the timeline.
 All code in this repository is licensed under a MIT License.
 The data contained in the `bitcoin-history.json` file is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
-When using the data, please cite attribute this project.
+When using the data, please attribute this project.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>